 In January 2017, the FASB issued ASU No. 2017-04, "Intangibles-Goodwill and Other: Simplifying the Test for Goodwill Impairment," to simplify the subsequent measurement of goodwill by eliminating Step 2 from the goodwill impairment test.
 The standard is effective for public entities for annual or any interim goodwill impairment tests in annual reporting periods beginning after December 15, 2019.
 For all other entities, including emerging growth companies, the standard is effective for annual or any interim goodwill impairment tests in annual reporting periods beginning after December 15, 2019.
+For all other entities, 2011.
 Early adoption of this standard is permitted.
 The Company does not expect the adoption of this ASU to have a material impact on its consolidated financial statements.

 In May 2017, the FASB issued ASU 2017-09, "Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting," to provide clarity and reduce both diversity in practice and cost complexity when applying the guidance in Topic 718 to a change to the terms and conditions of a stock-based payment award.
 ASU 2017-09 also provides guidance about the types of changes to the terms or conditions of a share-based payment award that require an entity to apply modification accounting in accordance with Topic 718.
 For all entities, including emerging growth companies, the standard is effective for annual periods beginning after December 15, 2017, and for interim periods therein.
 Early adoption is permitted.
-The Company is evaluating the potential impact of adopting this new accounting guidance.
+The Company does not expect the adoption of this ASU to have a material impact on its consolidated financial statements.